 Paul has been working for the NJ Department of Agriculture for over 21 years as an entomologist.
 He has supervised large programs such as the Asian Longhorned Beetle program, NJ Forest Pest Outreach and Survey, and Plum Pox Virus Programs.
 Recently, he has focused his attention on the Emerald Ash Borer and Spotted Lanternfly programs.
 Paul also writes and executes various federal surveys throughout the state for non-native pests in forests and crops.
 In 1997-1998, he worked for The Philip E. Marucci Center for Blueberry and Cranberry Research and Extension as a research technician in the area of crop pests.
 Paul has a BS in Biology from Stockton University, BA from Drew University in Sustainable Development, and post-graduate education at Northeastern/Yale School of Forestry in Sustainable Development and Tropical Biology based in Costa Rica.
 To date he has traveled to 87 countries worldwide.

 Heather is an award-winning author and nationally sought-after speaker spending much of her time passionately educating audiences about the fascinating world of native bees and the native plants that support them.
 Her first book, Pollinators of Native Plants, was published in 2014, and her latest book, Bees: An Identification and Native Plant Forage Guide, published in 2017, has won six book awards including the 2018 American Horticultural Society Book Award.
-Her latest book, Wasps: Their Biology, Diversity, and Role as Beneficial Insects and Pollinators of Native Plants, will be available January 2021.
-Heather studied horticulture and biology at the University of Guelph and later web programming and digital design at Seneca college, Canada.
+Her latest book, Wasps: Their Biology, Diversity, and Role as Beneficial Insects and Pollinators of Native Plants, became available January 2021.
+Heather studied horticulture and biology at the University of Guelph and later web programming and digital design at Seneca College, Canada.

 Pat has keenly studied the natural world for over 40 years, first as the naturalist at the Cape May Point State Park in the 1970s and 1980s and then for 21 years as the naturalist and program director at the Cape May Bird Observatory (1986 to 2007).
 Pat has an undergraduate degree in Literature and a Masters degree in Environmental Education.
 She and her husband (Clay Sutton) have written a number of books: Birds and Birding at Cape May (2006), How to Spot Butterflies (1999), How to Spot Hawks & Eagles (1996), and How to Spot an Owl (1994).
 Today Pat is a free-lance writer, photographer, naturalist, educator, lecturer, and wildlife habitat/conservation gardening champion!
 She is a passionate wildlife habitat gardener and advocate for butterflies, moths, bees (all pollinators), birds, dragonflies, frogs, toads, and other critters.
 Pat has taught about wildlife-friendly and native plant gardening for over 30 years.
 Her own wildlife garden is a “teaching garden” featured in many programs, workshops, and garden tours.
 For more information, visit Pat and Clay’s website.